'An absolute miracle': Three kids including a 12-month baby survive car accident that killed parents

 Also read | WATCH | One dead, scores injured in deadly vehicle pile-up due to heavy fog on Zhengzhou highway

-Michael Read, Jake's cousin told reporters that the family of five on Christmas Day morning was going to Kondinin, their hometown, from Northam to celebrate the day with the children's grandmother.
+Michael Read, Jake's cousin told reporters that the family of five was going to Kondinin, their hometown, from Northam to celebrate Christmas day with the children's grandmother.

 He described his five-year-old niece as a bright, smart and intelligent kid.
 "If it wasn’t for the five-year-old undoing the buckle on the one-year-old’s seat he wouldn’t be with us today," he said.